CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: EXPERIMENT

 \subsection{Experiments on Simulation Benchmarks}

 \textbf{Evaluation Details.} Experiments in this section aim to evaluate various representation methods on simulation benchmarks for robotic manipulation (MetaWorld and RLBench).
-As shown in Fig.~\ref{fig:policy}, visual features extracted by each representation method are concatenated with robot state information and fed into an MLP policy head for action prediction.
 Each method is trained for 150 epochs, with 25 rollouts performed every 10 epochs, and the average success rate (SR) of the best performing model during training is reported.
 Note that our \textit{\methodname} focuses solely on the representation modules without modifying downstream robot action prediction models.

-\textbf{Results and Analysis.} Table~\ref{tab:main_experiment} presents benchmark results where our \textit{\methodname} achieves an average success rate of 81.7\% on MetaWorld and 81.0\% on RLBench, significantly outperforming all baselines.
-The results indicate that 3D pre-training methods achieve better performance than 2D pre-training methods.
-This suggests that despite the larger scale of pre-training data used by 2D pre-training methods, their performance remains limited due to the lack of spatial awareness and the ambiguities that arise from multi-view robotic data during pre-training.
-Among 3D robotic pre-training representation methods, our \textit{\methodname} achieves SOTA performance.
-This superiority is attributed to other methods relying on multi-view images or depth images during the pre-training phase, which are fundamentally still 2D representations.
-While multi-view and depth images enhance the robot's spatial awareness, their spatial and geometric comprehension precision remains limited compared to point cloud due to the limitations of 2D modalities.
-Unlike these methods, \textit{\methodname} enhances model robustness and data efficiency through multi-view 3D data fusion and a unified spatial coordinate system.
-By directly pre-training on 3D data in an self-supervised manner, \textit{\methodname} gains additional spatial awareness and geometric comprehension capability, ultimately achieving SOTA performance.
-Furthermore, CL3R achieves competitive performance compared to other 3D policy methods such as DP3\cite{dp32024} and RVT-2\cite{goyal2024rvt2learningprecisemanipulation}, suggesting that the 3D spatial features it extracts are better aligned with the requirements of robotic manipulation.
+\textbf{Results and Analysis.} As shown in Table~\ref{tab:main_experiment}, our \textit{\methodname} achieves average success rates of 82.6\% on MetaWorld and 82.0\% on RLBench, significantly outperforming all baselines.
+The experimental results clearly reveal the superiority of 3D pre-training methods compared to their 2D counterparts.
+This indicates that even when 2D methods are pre-trained on larger-scale data, their performance is ultimately capped by an inherent lack of spatial awareness and multi-view ambiguity.
+For example, although VGGT demonstrates excellent performance in 3D reconstruction, its highly specialized training strategy impairs its generalization capabilities for robotics tasks that require broad scene understanding.
+In contrast to these approaches, \textit{\methodname} acquires superior spatial awareness and geometric comprehension by pre-training directly on 3D data in a self-supervised manner within a unified spatial coordinate system, thereby achieving SOTA performance.
+Furthermore, \textit{\methodname} shows strong competitive performance against other advanced 3D policy methods like DP3\cite{dp32024} and RVT-2\cite{goyal2024rvt2learningprecisemanipulation}, proving that its extracted 3D spatial features are better aligned with the demands of robotic manipulation.